Number of Jobs

 |This Job is Ranked in|

-|The 100 Best Jobs||#24|
+|The 100 Best Jobs||#32|

-“We like to call ourselves the Rodney Dangerfield of healthcare," says Timothy Myers, associate executive director of the American Association for Respiratory Care.
+“We like to call ourselves the Rodney Dangerfield of health care,” says Timothy Myers, associate executive director of the American Association for Respiratory Care.
 “Not because we don’t get respect, but because people don’t know about respiratory therapists.
 We’re often confused with nurses.
-And people often look down on our work needing only an associate’s level degree for entry.
-But it’s a challenging profession that can actually be rewarding.”
+And people often look down on our work needing only an associate’s level degree for entry, but it’s a challenging profession that can actually be rewarding.”

 Respiratory therapists, or RTs, provide care for patients with heart and lung problems.
-They often treat people who have asthma, chronic bronchitis, and emphysema, but also those living with cystic fibrosis, sleep apnea, experiencing a heart attack, or suffering a stroke.
-They perform diagnostic tests for lung capacity, administer breathing treatments, record a patient’s progress, and consult with physicians and surgeons on continuing care.
+They often treat people who have asthma, chronic bronchitis and emphysema, cystic fibrosis and sleep apnea, but also those experiencing a heart attack or suffering a stroke.
+They perform diagnostic tests for lung capacity, administer breathing treatments, record a patient’s progress and consult with physicians and surgeons on continuing care.
 And Myers is right – respiratory therapy is a profession that only requires an associate’s degree to enter.
-But once you’re in, it's not like you can expect to coast by on two-years’ worth of training.
-Even after their educational requirements are complete, RTs are working to stay steps ahead of morphing healthcare practices and treat the growing number of Americans struggling with heart and lung problems.
+But once you’re in, don’t expect to coast by on only two-years’ worth of training.
+Even after completing their educational requirements, RTs work to stay steps ahead of evolving health care practices and treat the growing number of Americans struggling with heart and lung problems.

-The pay is good in this field.
-In 2011, respiratory therapists made a median salary of $55,250.
-The Bureau of Labor Statistics also reports that the highest-paid made around $74,400 and the lowest-paid earned around $40,660.
-And though hospitals are the top employers, they don’t pay the best: Colleges, universities, and professionals schools and local government actually pay therapists somewhere in the mid to high 60s.
+In 2012, respiratory therapists made a median salary of $55,870.
+The BLS reports that the highest-paid made more than $75,430, and the lowest-paid earned less than $40,980.
+Although hospitals are the top employers, they don’t pay the best: Colleges, universities and professional schools actually pay therapists in the upper 60s.
 If you really want the best compensation, job hunt in California.
-The top-paying metro areas are all in the Golden State.
+The top-paying metropolitan areas are all in the Golden State.

 Specialists have other certifications to consider, including the Neonatal/Pediatric Respiratory Care Specialist credential, or the Sleep Disorders Testing and Therapeutic Intervention Respiratory Care Specialist credential.
 For more information on state licensure and examinations, visit the National Board for Respiratory Care's website.

 Having a head for evidence-based medicine will also help you go far.
 “Evidence-based medicine is about taking the science out of research and continuous quality improvement initiatives, and then transferring it into best clinical practice,” Myers says.
-“There’s a big focus in the U.S. on quality and safety, and preventing infections that are hospital-acquired.
+“There’s a big focus in the U.S. on quality and safety and preventing infections that are hospital-acquired.
 We’re looking for people to take best practice and take science and convert that into best-practice standards.”

-|Upward Mobility||Below Average|
+|Upward Mobility||poor Below Average|

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|

-Last updated by Jada A. Graves.
+Last updated by Stephanie Steinberg.